 Promotion and Monitoring

-The guidelines for this program are approved by the DCEO staff and promoted by the ERC through the DCEO/ERC Trade Ally Program and other EEPS events and trade shows.
+The program is promoted by the ERC through the ERC Trade Ally Program and other EEPS events and trade shows.
 We also promote the program across the industry through webinars, workshops, conferences and other industry events.

-The Boiler System Efficiency Program is currently in its third year and we continue to monitor the impact, make midyear corrections, and modifications to ensure the program itself is as efficient as possible.
+The Boiler System Efficiency Program is currently in its seventh year and we continue to monitor the impact, make midyear corrections, and modifications to ensure the program itself is as efficient as possible.

 How to Apply